 The LCRA Board of Directors is composed of 15 members appointed to six-year terms by the governor with advice and consent of the Texas Senate.
 The Board meets regularly to set strategic corporate direction for the general manager and staff, to approve projects and large expenditures, and to review progress on major activities and issues.
 For more information, see

 Timothy Timmerman, chair

 Timothy Timmerman of Austin is a real estate investor/developer and owns Commerce Texas Properties, Inc. He developed the Star Ranch Community and Golf Course north of Austin.
 He is a certified public accountant and holds a Texas real estate broker's license.
 He serves on the boards of International Bank of Commerce – Austin, the Round Rock Community Foundation and St. David's Medical Center in Round Rock.
 He is a member of Good Shepherd Episcopal Church of Austin.
 Timmerman received a bachelor's degree from Texas A&M University and a master's degree from The University of Texas at Austin.
 Then-Gov. Rick Perry appointed him to the Board in February 2008 and named him LCRA Board Chair in January 2011.
 Then-Gov. Perry reappointed him in 2013, and Gov. Greg Abbott reappointed Timmerman in 2019 for a term that expires Feb.
-1, 2019.
+1, 2025.

 Thomas Michael Martine, vice chair

 Thomas Michael Martine of Cypress Mill is president of Martine Properties Inc. He is a member of the Urban Land Institute, Austin Commercial Real Estate Society, Real Estate Council of Austin, and Austin Apartment Association.
 He also is a member of the Westcave Preserve Council, Texas Wildlife Association, Austin Woods and Waters, and the Tributary League, which supports the Colorado River Alliance.
 He received his bachelor's degree from The University of Texas at Austin.
-He also serves on the Boy Scouts and Seton League House boards of directors.
+He also serves on the Boy Scouts Board of Directors.
 Then-Gov. Rick Perry appointed him to the Board in 2009 and reappointed him in 2013.
 Gov. Greg Abbott reappointed Martine in 2019 for a term that expires Feb.
-1, 2019.
+1, 2025.